yepShinjo/balingo/README.md

 4. Go to [Clerk](https://clerk.com) and create an account.
 This is where the authentication will be taken care of.
 5. Run `npm install` in your terminal.

+## How to Use

+1. Click the Login button on Top of the page, or
+2. If you already have an account, click "Lantur Melajah"
+3. Proceed to sign up or login using your account, or a google account
+4. Select your courses
+5. Proceed with the first Lesson

 ## Contributing

 To contribute to this project, please do a pull request or email at [gunkprema1@gmail.com](mailto:gunkprema1@gmail.com) for further collaboration.